halcy/Mastodon.py/docs/index.rst

         'language': # The language of the toot, if specified by the server.
         'muted': # Boolean denoting whether the user has muted this status by
                  # way of conversation muting
+        'pinned': # Boolean denoting whether or not the status is currently pinned for the
+                  # associated account.
     }

 Mention dicts